Dealing with Difficult Clients

 Communicate value

-To effectively attract and retain good clients, you must communicate the value of the services you offer.
+To effectively attract and retain good clients, you must communicate the value of your services.
 Know what is important your potential clients and be able to differentiate yourself and your service from the others in your practice area – not just when you’re trying to attract new clients, but throughout the engagement.

 Relate your services to the benefits to the client.
 Everything you do should be based upon the clients’ perspective – what’s in it for the client?
 How does each of the activities you undertake advance the client’s goals or contribute to their desired outcome?